-In the long run, it is best to invest in your own wet suit.
-Rather than just buying your own diving suit, you are investing in one that will last you for numerous dives, saving you all that money on those rental premiums.
-Take a look at how a wetsuit works to really understand the importance of using a wetsuit for diving in the first place.
+In the long term though, it is always best to invest in your own wet suit.
+You will be making an investment that will last you for many dives while saving you money on rentals.
+Take a look at how a wetsuit works to really understand the importance of a wetsuit.

-Another major reason why you should consider investing in your own scuba suit is that you will be able to buy one that meets your own specific needs and fits your body shape.
-Especially if you are a woman looking for the best wetsuits for women.
+Not only that but investing in your own scuba suit will mean that you meet your own specific needs.
+Especially true if you are a woman and looking for the best wetsuits for women to suit your shape.

-As you may or may not know, how you should fit a wetsuit is extremely important.
-So, there should be adequate seals around any of the points where water could escape or enter such as the ankles, wrists, and neck.
+How your wetsuit should fit is extremely important.
+There should be adequate seals around any of the points where water could enter such as the ankles, wrists, and neck.

-That’s why it’s important to rule out what type of diving you want to be doing, and maybe check out the differences between a Wetsuit and a Drysuit before making your purchase.
+It is also important to rule out what type of diving you will be doing, so check out the differences between a Wetsuit and a Drysuit before making your purchase.

 Table of Contents